Last updated 10 May 2022

 The role of the youth justice officer with respect to submissions about bail will usually be limited to welfare issues such as accommodation.
 It does not address a child’s general suitability for bail.

-Conditional bail programs are often prepared by YJ services in circumstances where a child is highly unlikely to comply with bail conditions without substantial intervention.
+Conditional bail programs are often prepared by Youth Justice in circumstances where a child is highly unlikely to comply with bail conditions without substantial intervention.

 In general, youth justice officers are not required to argue that a child receives a particular sentence order.
 It is required, however, that the officer provide the court with a range of alternative orders, together with information about the nature and suitability of each.

 Breach of supervised orders

-A youth justice officer has to act in a prosecuting role in relation to the following as they are responsible for the administration of community-based sentence orders (probation order, graffiti removal order, community service order, intensive supervision order, conditional release order or restorative justice order) and deal with:
+A Youth Justice officer has to act in a prosecuting role as they are responsible for the administration of community-based sentence orders (probation order, graffiti removal order, community service order, intensive supervision order, conditional release order or restorative-justice order) and deal with:

 - breaches of orders

 - complaints regarding non-compliance with conditional release and supervised release orders

 - variation, discharge, revocation or resentence of orders.